Bringing Everything Together

 C'รจ il sole โ†’ The sun is shining

-รˆ una giornata afosa โ†’ It's a muggy day
+รˆ una giornata afosa โ†’ It is a humid / muggy day

 Il cielo รจ sereno โ†’ The sky is clear

-Va via di casa - He leaves home
+Va via di casa - He/She leaves home

 avvicinarsi โ†’ to approach